 - you stay with the same employer and they continue to run the scheme

 - you do not take an unpaid career break of longer than a year

 If you get Tax-Free Childcare

-You cannot continue to claim childcare vouchers if you successfully apply for Tax-Free Childcare.
+You cannot continue to claim childcare vouchers or directly contracted childcare if you successfully apply for Tax-Free Childcare.

 Which scheme you’re better off with depends on your situation.
 Use the childcare calculator to work out which type of support is best for you.

 You must tell your employer within 90 days if you get Tax-Free Childcare.
-They’ll then stop giving you new vouchers.
+They’ll then stop giving you new vouchers or directly contracted childcare.

 You can continue to use any vouchers you already have, including to make a joint payment for childcare with Tax-Free Childcare.
-There’s no deadline for using your vouchers.
+There’s no deadline for using your vouchers or directly contracted childcare.

 Once you’ve told your employer that you’re getting Tax-Free Childcare, you cannot rejoin their voucher scheme or their directly contracted childcare scheme.

 Tax and employer childcare schemes

 You do not have to pay tax and National Insurance on: